Nation in Crisis

 Rosa Parks - A Black woman who did not give up her seat to a white man on a bus.
 Her arrest on December 1, 1955 sparked the Montgomery Bus Boycott.

 Emmett Till - A 14-year-old Black boy murdered after it was thought he whistled at a married, white woman.
 Her husband and another man killed him on August 28, 1955 and disposed of his body in the river.
 Both men were freed from the charges.

-The Tuskegee Airmen (Red Tails) - A group of African American men who flew for the U.S. Armed Forces as the 332nd airborne.
+The Tuskegee Airmen (Red Tails) - A group of African American men who flew for the U.S. Armed Forces as the 332nd Airborne during World War II.
 Created in 1941 as a part of the Tuskegee Experiment, this was the first time Black civilians were trained for service in the U.S. Air Corps.